-Faculty are encouraged to use the SOTL Guidelines when developing teaching goals.
+Faculty are encouraged to use the Matrix when developing teaching goals.

-Deans or directors meet with each faculty member to develop a workload that addresses all applicable categories at the level of his/her current rank and that enables each faculty member to progress toward the appropriate goal of retention, promotion and/or tenure.
-Faculty evaluation must be based on the workload assignment and both the faculty member and dean or director must agree and sign that the workload agreement is appropriate for meeting the needs of the matrix.
-[Amendment 2/05/10]
+Workloads are initiated by the faculty member in consultation with their department head/chair to develop a workload that addresses all applicable categories at the level of their current rank and that enables each faculty member to progress toward the appropriate goal of retention, promotion and/or tenure.
+Workloads are submitted to the Department Head/Chair with a copy to the Dean/Director or designee by March 1.
+Faculty evaluation must be based on the workload assignment and both the faculty member and Dean or Director must agree and sign that the workload agreement is appropriate for meeting the needs of the matrix.